uros7251/uros7251.github.io/docs/_posts/2023-07-30-Keplers-problem.md

 $$\begin{align*}a(1-e^{2}) &= \frac{h^{2}}{GM} \\-a\frac{2Eh^{2}}{G^{2}M^{2}} &= \frac{h^{2}}{GM} \\a &= -\frac{GM}{2E}\end{align*}$$

-By inserting this result into the formula for the period, we obtain:
+Recall that we have established that sectorial velocity is a constant, so the period of revolution can be calculated by dividing the area of the ellipse by this value.
+We obtain:

 $$\begin{align*}
 T &= \frac{2\pi ab}{h} \\
+T &= \frac{2\pi a^{2}\sqrt{1-e^2}}{h}\\
 T &= \frac{2\pi a}{h} \sqrt{\frac{ah^{2}}{GM}} \\
 T &= 2\pi \sqrt{\frac{a^{3}}{GM}}
 \end{align*}$$

 ## Mechanical similarity
-Let us continue to consider Kepler's problem, i.e., the motion of a material point in a central force field whose intensity is inversely proportional to the square of the distance:
+Let us continue with our analysis of Kepler's problem, i.e. the motion of a material point in a central force field whose intensity is inversely proportional to the square of the distance:

 $$\begin{equation*}